Exploring the Interplay Between Voice, Personality, and Gender in Human-Agent Interactions: Findings and Results

-It is important to note that when participants completed the TIPI \cite{GOSLING2003504} questionnaire for the second agent, no significant relationship was observed between participants’ self-perceived Extroversion and the perceived Extroversion of the second agent.
-Instead, the significant relationship was between the perceived Extroversion of the second and first agents, suggesting that once participants had an initial reference point, their evaluations were anchored in comparison rather than self-projection.
-This pattern indicates that expectations towards user-agent personality synchrony only occur in the absence of sufficient information about the agent and its characteristics.
+Importantly, when participants evaluated the second agent, no significant relationship was observed between participants' self-reported extroversion and the perceived extroversion of that agent.
+Instead, a significant relationship emerged between the perceived extroversion of the first and second agents, suggesting that participants relied on their initial exposure as a reference point.
+This pattern is consistent with an anchoring effect, where early impressions shape subsequent evaluations.

-These findings contribute to a broader understanding of the factors that shape perceptions of personality synchrony.
-User personality was found to be an essential factor in shaping user perceptions of agents, but its influence was seen to rely on the amount of information available during the interaction.
-Designers of virtual agents should carefully consider how much personality information is provided early in an interaction, depending on whether they wish to allow user-agent synchrony to guide users impressions and acceptance towards agents.
-Future research may aim to replicate and expand on these findings with more extensive and diverse sample populations to better understand the role of user personality on perception of virtual agents and its impacts in different context such as education or mental health support.
+Together, these findings suggest that perceived personality synchrony may occur primarily in early interactions, when users have limited information about an agent.
+As additional information becomes available, user perceptions appear to shift from self-referential judgments to comparative evaluations based on prior interactions.

+While these results point to a potential role of user characteristics in shaping early perceptions of agent personality, the evidence is not uniform across the full sample.
+Therefore, conclusions regarding user-agent personality synchrony should be interpreted cautiously.
+Additionally, because each experimental condition was represented by a single synthesized voice, it remains unclear whether the observed synchrony reflects participants' responses to the intended personality manipulation or to stimulus-specific vocal characteristics.
+Future work should further investigate these effects using larger and more diverse samples, more balanced participant groups, as well as more rigorously controlled experimental manipulations of agent personality cues and multiple synthesized voice stimuli per experimental condition, to better understand when and how synchrony emerges in human-agent interaction contexts such as education or mental health support.